ivivanov/gointerview/content/010-basics.md

 ## Questions?

 1. What is Go, and what types of projects is it best suited for?
-1. Explain Go’s type system and how it differs from other popular languages.
+1. Explain Go's type system and how it differs from other popular languages.
 1. Explain pass-by-value semantics and how reference types work in Go.
 1. What are Go interfaces, and why are they important?
+1. What's the difference between nil interfaces and empty interfaces in Go?
 1. How do you implement polymorphism in Go?
-1. What’s the difference between `nil` interfaces and empty interfaces in Go?
-How do you handle type assertions safely?
 1. What are variadic functions in Go, and when should they be used?
 1. What is the `iota` keyword, and how is it used in Go?
 1. Compare slices vs arrays